tintin10q/computational-linguistics-summary/Prediction/Transformers.md

 ## The paper
 BERT especially has been studied a lot and this was covered in the last lecture.
-The study of the BERT model is informally refered to as BERTOLOGY.
+The study of the BERT model is informally referred to as BERTOLOGY.
+This lecture consisted of the lecturer asking questions about the paper which you were supposed to answer in groups.
+The questions and answers are below.

+Question 1: What is the advantage of the BERT model:
+- More paralizable
+- No vanishing gradient problem.

+...